 In-kind Service Opportunities

-Are you a talented photographer, PR firm, graphic artist, or musician?
+Are you a talented photographer, PR firm, accountant, graphic artist, or musician?
 There are plenty of ways you can apply your talents, promote your business, and giving back to the community.

 Chemotherapy Kit Distribution

 Do you have a warm and friendly disposition?
 Do you want to help, but can only commit to an hour or two on a weekly basis?
 We need social volunteers to help distribute our chemo comfort kits to local chemotherapy infusion centers throughout the Bay Area.